 You might expect that prices vary with performance.
 They may, but only up to a point.
 Statisticians and economists call the way two variables interact; ‘correlation’.
 So, if price and performance ratings match, they would be highly correlated, if cheaper machines performed best, then they would have negative correlation.
 In reality, there is merely a weak correlation between price and performance.

-If you draw a graph and plot performance against price, there would be some kind of pattern, but a number of points on the graph would sit a long way from any trend line or cluster.
+If you draw a graph and plot performance against price, there would be a pattern, but a number of points on the graph would sit a long way from any trend line or cluster.
 These are the machines to watch.
 Those that are nearest to the corner where performance is sluggish and prices are high represent the worst value.
 Those in the opposite corner represent the best.

 It might seem like a lot of work, but this can be a worthwhile process if you need to buy a lot of hardware.
 However, it is worth remembering that differences in performance rarely matter, dollars in your pocket do.